FaithArikan/ProjectOperator/Assets/RULES_MONITOR_SETUP.md

 3. Rename it to **"RulesMonitorPanel"**
 4. Configure the Panel:
    - Set RectTransform to fill the screen or position as desired
-   - Add a dark background (or use CRT screen aesthetic)

 #### 2a.
 Add Title Text